adamjmosebach/wedding-planning-app/README.md

 ### MVP

-The **Vendor Connector**'s goal is simple: connect someone planning an event to those who have done it already: make them more informed about who they choose as vendors.
+The **Vendor Connector**'s goal is simple: connect someone planning an event to someone who's done it already: make them more informed about who they choose as vendors.

 <br>